Focus on tropical clouds: ORCESTRA

 BOW-TIE

-The BOW-TIE project was originally born out of a request for ship time in the year 2019 - but then the pandemic hit.
+The BOW-TIE project was originally born out of a request for ship time in the year 2019—but then the pandemic hit.
 The postponement finally made it possible to combine a series of campaigns in space and time under the umbrella of ORCESTRA.
 The name of this measurement campaign was derived from the originally planned route of the research vessel, which was reminiscent of a bow tie.
-To understand the effects of convective storms on the properties of the ITCZ, the ship will cross and measure the ITCZ several times.
-The current route will allow cross sections of the ITCZ (including the upper ocean) with the surrounding meteorological conditions to be linked to long-term buoy observations from the PIRATA network.
-The PIRATA network (Prediction and Research Moored Array in the Atlantic) is a system of moored observation buoys in the tropical Atlantic that have been collecting meteorological and oceanographic data to improve weather forecasting and climate research since 1997.
+To understand the effects of convective storms on the properties of the ITCZ, the ship crossed and measured the ITCZ several times.
+The route allowed cross sections of the ITCZ (including the upper ocean) with the surrounding meteorological conditions to be linked to long-term buoy observations from the PIRATA network, which has been collecting meteorological and oceanographic data to improve weather forecasting and climate research since 1997.

 PERCUSION